-Ugh, it’s Memorial Day.
+Ugh, it’s Memorial Day (when I am writing this).
 I’m one of those people who for four generations at least have zero experience at war.
 I was too young or old to be in any Gulf War.
 My dad was 5 when WWII started so too young for Korea and too old for Vietnam.
 And his father traipsed across Europe under a fake name (would my life have been different if I kept it – “Greenberg”?) to avoid the front lines of whatever war he was avoiding.
 Who wants to be dead?

 Even WWII.
 What did we do?
 What has Europe ever done for us since then?
 Good thing we bombed the hell out of Europe so the IMF can go around raping everyone now.
 We can say, “Well Hitler was killing the jews!
 We had to go in there!”

 Are you kidding me?
 He KILLED the Jews.
 It was already over for six million Jews by the time we stepped foot in Germany (and millions more displaced after much anguish).
 And the gays, the gypsies, France, parts of England, and whatever else Hitler felt like.

 We only went in there after the war was already lost.
 We didn’t help anyone.
 We didn’t save a single Jew by going into WW II (or, at the very least, from the mid 1930s to 1945 six million jews were discriminated against and then killed without our help).
 In fact, it’s well known FDR turned away some of the Jews he actually had a chance to save who then ended up going back to Europe and dying (apparently the US had “immigration difficulties" with them).

 Plus we kept a bunch of Japanese locked up while we killed millions of their citizens and reduced their culture to making matchbox cars and faulty watches for generations.
 For what?
 Because they were trying to take over China?
 Heck, what difference to us would it have made?
 I really ask - would it have made a single difference?
 Are Chinese citizens, 50% in poverty, better because we nuked Japan?